-Areas of Academic Focus and Expertise: Contemporary American poetry, African-American poetry, Caribbean literature and studies, post-colonial studies.
+Areas of Academic Focus and Expertise: Contemporary American poetry, African-American poetry, Caribbean literature and studies, literary translation, the arts in education.

 Area of Work and Concentration at Lesley: Arts, art integration

 Representative List of Recent Courses Taught: The Language of Poetry; Arts and Education: History and Philosophy; Independent studies in poetry and literary translation

 Education: BS, Communication Studies, Emerson College; MFA, English, creative writing, New York University

 Book of poetry:Maroon (2001) Poetry published in:Agni, The Boston Globe, Transition, World Literature Today, SpoKe, sx salon, The Caribbean Writer, Callaloo, Ibbetson Street, Salamander, Poeisis, Black Renaissance Noire, Macomère, The American Poetry Review and othersPoetry references in: The Bill Moyers Journal program, The Voice of American program, National Public Radio and othersEssays and reviews published in: The Women’s Review of Books, Sojourner, Encarta Africana, Mass Poetry website, Consequence, The Boston Haitian Reporter, and others Recent Literary and Academic Awards include: